 Is the Edge worth it?

-The Edge is one of four observation decks in Manhattan.
+The Edge is one of five observation decks in Manhattan.
 Each observation deck offers a different experience.

 The Edge is worth it, in my opinion.
-With the glass paneled floor, angled glass walls, and suspended sky deck, this is the most thrilling view in NYC.
-The Top of the Rock is our favorite viewpoint in the city, closely followed by the Empire State Building.
+With the glass paneled floor, angled glass walls, and suspended sky deck, this is one of the most thrilling views in NYC.
+SUMMIT One Vanderbilt is our favorite viewpoint in the city, closely followed by the Empire State Building.
+Top of the Rock has a great view too.

 The view from One World Observatory is good but it’s our least favorite on the list.
 A visit here is more about taking in the view from the highest indoor observation deck in the city and the history here.